-Although the final form that it will take is by no means certain, Brexit will doubtless have a significant impact on the actuarial profession, on issues such as Solvency II, migration, demographics, regulation, and beyond.
+Although the passage of the UK Withdrawal Agreement through the UK Parliament is by no means certain, Brexit in any form will doubtless have a significant impact on actuaries, with issues such as Solvency II, migration, demographics, regulation, and beyond.

 Brexit challenges and opportunities for the profession

 Over the past year, the IFoA’s Council has considered the potential for Brexit to impact the IFoA, actuaries and the industries in which they work.
 These challenges and opportunities are summarised below.

 Managing macroeconomic effects

 - No Deal: The National Institute of Economic and Social Research (NIESR) predicts that a ‘No Deal’ Brexit will have an immediate negative effect on the UK economy, potentially causing a large shrink in UK GDP.

 - Withdrawal Agreement: A managed Brexit is predicted to lead to a smaller negative impact on the UK economy following withdrawl

 Trade relationships with EU and non-EU countries

 - No Deal: With no new trade agreement with the EU, the rules of the World Trade Organisation would apply.
 Mutual recognition and access to the single market would end, necessitating a new regime, however the UK government has indicated it would accept some European Union rules allow EU firms to operate in the UK for up to three years.

 - Withdrawal Agreement: The Government aims to secure the freest and most frictionless trade possible in goods with the EU outside the single market via a new free trade agreement.
 Mutual recognition of professional qualifications would continue, however services will not be included in the new customs arrangement.